Do-It-Yourself Roofing Tips

 Remember, pull tight, but snap light for chalking without walking, yielding 8-12 lines per load. |

-Once the lines have been snapped across the roof from eave to peak, the actual installation of a perfect roof has been formatted and ready for execution.
-Remember, every other course of shingles must be offset by six inches to provide the overlap needed to eliminate leakage, which is also laid out by the THOR Tapes, too.
 If plumbing vents or chimneys or other roofing obstacles are encountered where the lines can not be struck between the two original tapes, simply place a piece of leftover tape on each side of that obstruction, aligning the tape’s markings to the last line struck, to be able to easily and perfectly navigate around that obstruction, whether it is a dormer, skylight, chimney, plumbing pipe or anything else that blocks the snapping of lines between the two tapes. |

 ![]() This garage roof took two men two hours to install the felt and shingles!
 For further information about these and other new roofing and hand tools, visit THOR Systems, Inc. "The Helper Of Roofers" at www.thortools.com. |